quinn-toolbox/gailbot/README.md

 ## Installation

+1. Install ffmpeg:
+a) Using the [homebrew](https://brew.sh) packaging system
-1. Install the ffmpeg tool:
+b) Using the binary from the ffmpeg site
-* Download the tool from: ttps://www.ffmpeg.org/download.html
+* Download the tool from: https://www.ffmpeg.org/download.html
 * Intall the tar file on the webpage using the instructions.
 * Version required: 4.0.1 or later for Mac OSX.